OsvaldoMartini/TEST_Projects/WPF_Project/Binding_RelativeSource/README.md

 	When we try to bind a property of a object to another one of its relative parents

 	Neste caso, uma propriedade de um determinado elemento será vinculada a um de seus pais, Of Corse.

 	A principal diferença com o caso acima é o fato de que, cabe a você determinar o tipo de ancestral e o grau de ancestral na hierarquia para amarrar a propriedade.

+	Change AncestorLevel=2 to AncestorLevel=1 and see what happens.
+Then try to change the type of the ancestor from AncestorType=Border to AncestorType=Canvas and see what's happens.

 3- TemplateParent

 	when binding a dependency property value to a piece of XAML in case of custom control development